I hope you recall that it is one of the most common of Russian Marian icon types:

 Now you have an easy, rule-of-thumb way of distinguishing Russian icons of Jesus from Greek.
 But of course the text in the open book is another obvious tip-off.

 Having told of the preparation of the wooden icon panel, today I would like to talk a bit about the actual painting of an icon.
 I will not go into great detail, because my purpose is not to tell artists how to paint icons, but rather to give those interested in icons the necessary background to understand how they are made.

 To make things simple, we can use the way in which an icon was often painted in the 19th century.
 It began with a pattern, either a description of a saint in a podlinnik — a manual that told painters the appropriate garments, hair, shape of beard, objects held, scroll (when appropriate) and title for each saint — or else an actual pattern.
-Such a pattern was often made from an existing icon by following over its outlines with a fine brush dipped in a sticky substance such as garlic juice or honey.
+Such a pattern was often made from an existing icon by following over its outlines with a fine brush dipped in a sticky substance such as tinted garlic juice or honey.
 A piece of paper was pressed over the surface, and the sticky substance formed the outlines of the icon on the paper.

 Those outlines were then gone over with needle pricks to make holes in the paper following the outlines.
-This created the icon pattern, which one could then put over the smooth levkas (gesso) suface of the prepared icon panel.
+This created the icon pattern, which one could then put over the smooth levkas (gesso) surface of the prepared icon panel.
 Powdered charcoal in a little bag was then pounced lightly over the surface of the paper pattern, and its fine dust went through the needle pricks and onto the gesso surface of the panel.